 Twilio accused that Telesign’s engineers learned of the technology and API used by Twilio while they were still a customer, and later applied this learning to build its set of products, which infringed 7 of Twilio’s issued patents.

 For those unaware, Twilio is a Cloud Communications company, known for its use of platform evangelism that allows developers to build and manage applications without the complexity of creating and maintaining the underlying structure.
-More specifically, it provides a cloud communication platform to developers to embed voice, messaging, video, and authentication capabilities into their application.
+More specifically, it provides a cloud communication platform for developers to embed voice, messaging, video, and authentication capabilities into their application.

-Most notable example of usage of this platform is Whatsapp and GroupMe.
+A most notable example of usage of this platform is Whatsapp and GroupMe.
 Other big corporations including the likes of Wal-Mart, Uber, eBay, Salesforce.com, Sprint, and Airbnb use Twilio products, to add communication capabilities to their applications.

-With 47 US patents in its arsenal, it might seem that Twilio spent a lot of research efforts for getting their patents issued, but one among the seven patents in the case- patent US8738051B2– appears weak.
+With 47 US patents in its arsenal, it might seem that Twilio spent a lot of research efforts on getting their patents issued, but one among the seven patents in the case- patent US8738051B2– appears weak.

 The given patent (which would be referred to as US’051 henceforth) has a priority date of July 26, 2012.
 But as per our analysis, the idea described in patent US’051 existed much before July 2012.
 Taking this cue, we conducted a preliminary analysis and found that there were really good chances of invalidating the patent.

 But before we list the prior art hotspots, it is important to understand what ‘051 protects.

 What is US’051 all about?

 Belonging to the field of telephony messaging, US’051 claims to protect the method/system to select the best routing carrier for transmitting messages.
 The method comprising: